-In addition, there is evidence showing that BMJ Learning is a cost effective and time efficient way of educating healthcare professionals, as well as an effective one.
+In addition, there is evidence showing that BMJ Learning is both an economical and time efficient method of educating healthcare professionals, as well as an effective one.

 BMJ Group is best known for its weekly journal the BMJ (formerly known as the British Medical Journal).
 Established in 1840, the BMJ is an influential publication for doctors around the world.

 Sources of income